-Liquefied spherical alginate macrocapsules functionalized with a tunable CHT/ALG LbL nanoshell have also been used as reservoirs of model fluorophores and CaCO3-templated temperature-responsive chitosan/elastin-like recombinamers (ELRs) multilayered microcapsules, thus enabling multifunctional, (multi)compartmentalized capsules with a hierarchical organization from the nano- to the macro-scale mimicking living systems [272].
-The latter internal microcompartment further encapsulated either magnetic nanoparticles (MNPs) or fluorescent model molecules, whose release could be tailored and spatiotemporally controlled on-demand by playing with the temperature-sensitive nature of ELRs and magnetic field-responsive MNPs, respectively.
-Such multicompartmentalized capsules could encapsulate virtually any type of compartments, including multistimuli-responsive ones, thus enabling smart multifunctional systems that would be very appealing for a wide variety of biomedical and biotechnological applications.
+Liquefied spherical alginate macrocapsules functionalized with a tunable CHT/ALG LbL nanoshell have also been used as reservoirs of model fluorophores and CaCO3-templated temperature-responsive chitosan/elastin-like recombinamers (ELRs) multilayered microcapsules, thus enabling multifunctional, (multi)compartmentalized capsules with a hierarchical organization from the nano- to the macro-scale mimicking living systems [265].
+The latter internal microcompartment further encapsulated either magnetic nanoparticles (MNPs) or fluorescent model molecules, whose release could be tailored and spatiotemporally controlled on-demand by playing with the temperaturesensitive nature of ELRs and magnetic field-responsive MNPs, respectively.
+Such multicompartmentalized capsules could encapsulate virtually any type of compartments, including multistimuli-responsive ones, thus enabling smart multifunctional systems which would be very appealing for a wide variety of biomedical and biotechnological applications.

 6.3.
-Hollow Multilayered Tubes
+Hollow multilayered tubes

-Cylindrical substrates have also been coated in an LbL fashion to engineer innovative self-sustained hollow multilayered tubes, with tunable properties and functions at the nanoscale, which hold great promise in sustained drug/therapeutics delivery, tissue engineering and regenerative medicine.
-For instance, self-standing hollow multilayered macrotubes (ca. 1 mm) were engineered by dip-coating sacrificial paraffin wax-coated glass tubes in (ALG/CHT)100 multilayered nanoshells followed by dichloromethane-induced core template leaching, without altering the nanoshell properties [273].
-Owing to their softness and high hydration level, the native hollow tubes were further crosslinked with the natural cross-linking agent genipin, leading to tunable multilayered tubes with decreased water uptake, increased stiffness and improved L929 fibroblast cells adhesion and proliferation when compared with the native ones.
-Such a proof-of-concept study launched the seeds for a follow-up work aiming to develop tube-like artificial blood vessel substitutes for cardiovascular tissue engineering.
-In this regard, similar genipin cross-linked ALG/CHT hollow multilayered tubes were bioengineered and subsequently functionalized with fibronectin via EDC/NHS chemistry to further enhance cell adhesion (Figure 18a,b) [274].
+Cylindrical substrates have been also coated in a LbL fashion to engineer innovative self-sustained hollow multilayered tubes, with tunable properties and functions at the nanoscale, which hold great promise in sustained drug/therapeutics delivery, tissue engineering and regenerative medicine.
+For instance, self-standing hollow multilayered macrotubes (ca. 1 mm) were engineered by dip-coating sacrificial paraffin wax-coated glass tubes in (ALG/CHT)100 multilayered nanoshells followed by dichloromethaneinduced core template leaching, without altering the nanoshell properties [266].
+Owing to their softness and high hydration level, the native hollow tubes were further crosslinked with the natural cross-linking agent genipin, leading to tunable multilayered tubes with decreased water uptake, increased stiffness and improved L929 fibroblast cells adhesion and proliferation when compared to the native ones.
+Such proof-ofconcept study launched the seeds for a follow-up work aiming to develop tube-like artificial blood vessel substitutes for cardiovascular tissue engineering.
+In this regard, similar genipin cross-linked ALG/CHT hollow multilayered tubes were bioengineered and subsequently functionalized with fibronectin via EDC/NHS chemistry to further enhance cell adhesion (Figure 18a,b) [267].
 The as-produced hollow tubes were successfully co-cultured with human umbilical vein endothelial cells in the inner side and human aortic smooth muscle cells in the outer side, two cell types existing in the blood vessels' composition, thus recreating the native blood vessels (Figure 18c).
-Besides, (ALG/CHT)8 hollow multilayered nanotubes templated on the inner pores of PEI-functionalized polycarbonate templates (Figure 18d,e) have shown to be internalized by cancer cells (Figure 18f), holding great potential as carrier vehicles of therapeutic agents [275].
+Besides, (ALG/CHT)8 hollow multilayered nanotubes templated on the inner pores of PEI-functionalized polycarbonate templates (Figure 18d,e) have shown to be internalized by cancer cells (Figure 18f), holding great potential as carrier vehicles of therapeutic agents [268].